joseluisq/paket/README.md

 This is an *WIP* Git-based *"package manager"* for Fish shell which is under **active** development.

+**Note:** Some features are missing right now but it covers the most of functionalities needed to be usable.
+However feel free to contribute.
+See [TODO](#todo) list.

 ## Features

 - Rely only on [Git](https://git-scm.com/) binary and its well known features (clone, fetch, checkout, pull, tag, etc).